TAKETODAY/today-infrastructure/today-retry/README.md

 }
 ```

 A `BackoffPolicy` is free to implement the backoff in any way it chooses.
-The policies provided by Spring Retry all use `Object.wait()`.
+The policies provided by Infra Retry all use `Object.wait()`.
 A
 common use case is to back off with an exponentially increasing wait period, to avoid two retries getting into lock step and both failing (a
 lesson learned from Ethernet).
-For this purpose, Spring Retry provides `ExponentialBackoffPolicy`.
-Spring Retry also provides randomized
+For this purpose, Infra Retry provides `ExponentialBackoffPolicy`.
+Infra Retry also provides randomized
 versions of delay policies that are quite useful to avoid resonating between related failures in a complex system.

 ## Listeners

 It is often useful to be able to receive additional callbacks for cross cutting concerns across a number of different retries.
 For this
-purpose, Spring Retry provides the `RetryListener` interface.
+purpose, Infra Retry provides the `RetryListener` interface.
 The `RetryTemplate` lets you register `RetryListener` instances, and they are
 given callbacks with the `RetryContext` and `Throwable` (where available during the iteration).

 The following listing shows the `RetryListener` interface: